Embedding Factories

 end

-In this example, through 10 iterations, one of item and discount factories will be called to build their objects.
+In this example, through 10 iterations, a random choice of item and discount factories will be called to build their objects.

 Blocks can still be provided and the referenced factory built object will be passed to the block: